Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> I show Jake McDuck all through the "Life of $crooge" series,
-but he just sorta disappears along the line.
+I show Jake McDuck all through the "Life of $crooge" series, but he just sorta disappears along the line.
 By the last chapter he would be dead, as would all the other McDucks except $crooge.
 Naturally I don't show or speak of ALL these deaths -- but I DO deal with the deaths